 - up to 315 FPS

-This bow features Bear Archery’s superior durability and versatility.
+This bow features Bears´superior durability and versatility.

 Best For the Money: Diamond Archery SB-1 Edge

 If you are looking for the deal of the century, then the Diamond Archery SB-1 Edge is the bow for you.
-The SB-1, based off of Diamond’s, enormously popular Edge platform, offers outstanding performance at an exceptional value.
+The SB-1, based on Diamond’s enormously popular Edge platform, offers outstanding performance at an exceptional value.
+We think of it as the best value compound.

-In fact, it is my opinion that this bow is on par with many of the offerings from Diamond’s parent company, Bowtech, at half of the cost.
+In fact, I believe that this bow performs at the same level as many of Diamond’s offerings from Bowtech at half the cost.

-To begin with, the range of adjustability that this bow features is outstanding.
-With a draw range of 5-70 pounds, as well as a draw length adjustment of 15”-30”, the SB-1 is truly a bow that fits any archer.
+To begin with, the range of adjustability that this bow feature is outstanding.
+With a draw range of 5-70 pounds, as well as a draw length adjustment of 15”-30”, the SB-1 is truly a bow that fits any archer and one of the best affordable bows available.
+We also liked its draw cycle.

 - Speed: 318 FPS